aljazsim/cli-typescript-code-organizer/README.md

 ### Member Group Configuration

 Specifies how members are grouped together when organizing modules, classes, interfaces and types.
+Here's an example of the default member group configuration section:

 ```json
 {